 All About Jazz 2009

 2010 was an important year for John’s trio.
 There was a change in the bass position, with the Russian bass player Yuri Goloubev taking over from Sam Burgess.
 This trio made their debut at Amsterdam’s famous Bimhuis in April.
 Further trio tours in the UK followed, with a European tour (this time with Tom Farmer, from the British band Empirical, on bass) in September, culminating in an appearance at the Saarbrücken Jazz Festival, a concert that was recorded live on German radio.
-Also, in this year, John joined Jon Lloyd’s new quintet project, touring nationally and he made the two piano recording This is, with his (at that time) pupil Mark Pringle.
+Also, in this year, John joined Jon Lloyd’s new quintet project, touring nationally and he made the two piano recording This is, with his (at that time) rising star pupil Mark Pringle.
 At the end of this year John started his Opt project, a flexible pool of trio members playing his versions of other peoples tunes, including, alongside jazz standards, new versions of tunes by Sting, the Beatles, Nick Drake and others.
+This idea was to become, much later, the very popular quartet Re-Creations.